Personalized Jelly Roll Quilt Pattern

 To begin, select 32 strips of the 40 Jelly Roll strips and set aside the remaining strips.
 These will be used later for binding.
 Next, lay out strips horizontally, arranging them randomly or in a planned order.
 Since Alicia loves purple, I made sure they were concentrated in the middle of the quilt.
 Once the order of the strips is determined, sew them together along the long edges.
 Keep in mind you want to create a rectangle shape.
 Not all strips will be equal in length and some may have salvages.
 I alternate sewing direction from one end to the other.
 This helps keep the top from growing into a distorted shape.

 Once all strips are sewn together, iron all seams in one direction.
-Then, square-up quilt top, trimming off any salvages on edges.
+Then, square up the quilt top, trimming off any salvages on the edges.
 The size of this piece will vary and this is okay.

 Letter Appliques